Somewhere close to the Tibetan border, lies a land only a few know about, and even fewer visit.

 Chango : Buddhist temples as part of Rinchen Zangpo’s original 108 Temples.
 Large image of Avalokiteshwara carved in stone.
-Old Nyingmapa complex of temples on cliffs 5 kms farther is a collection of religious buildings.
+Old Nyingmapa complex of temples on cliffs 5 kms farther than Chango is a collection of religious buildings.
 Chango’s apples are the best in Spiti.

 Gue : Kept in a glass chamber in Gue are the mummified remains of a lama recovered while digging, its finger nails still grow & hair too.
 Quite a lovely village with fascinating stories.

 Tabo : Tabo Gompa is a world heritage site.
 (Dalai Lama’s favourite monastery!)
 Founded in 996 AD by the Great Translator – Rinchen Zangpo.
 Fine Indo-Tibetan art, buddhist murals.
 Tabo Monastery is also known as Ajanta of the Himalayas.
 Huge Gompa with stucco statues of Bodhisattvas & exquisite wood carvings.
 Beautiful Mandalas and a 6m high Maitreya statue.
 Meditation caves in the mountains above town.